cybergu0ck/notes/engineering/software-engineering/programming-languages/javascript/01-js-fundamentals/js-features/destructuring.md

 ## Object Destructing

-we use curly beaces along with the names of the properties of the object we are destructuring.
+we use curly braces along with the names of the properties of the object we are destructuring.

 ```js
 const myObject = {